LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [Building a Delivery Team](https://engineering.edx.org/building-a-delivery-team-8201d06f1021) - by Bill DeRusha.
 Takeaway: How the edX internationalization team spun up quickly—team charter, communication, building a relationship with the product manager, being clear and focused about the project scope, and communicating.
 Includes links to articles about creating team charters.

+- [The Five Dysfunctions of a Team: A Leadership Fable](http://www.bip.org.bd/SharingFiles/11-The%20Five%20Dysfunctions%20of%20a%20Team.pdf) - by Patrick Lencioni.
+Takeaway: lack of trust and commitment, fear of conflict, avoidance of accountability, and inattention to results will prevent your team from gelling and performing.
+This book uses a narrative/fictional case study to make its point about overcoming the five dysfunctions.

 - [How Awesome Engineers Ask for Help](https://hackernoon.com/how-awesome-engineers-ask-for-help-93bcb2c7dbb7) - by Greg Sabo.
 Takeaway: Techniques for collaboration, such as clarifying what's expected of you, taking full responsibility for work so that you don't pass the buck, following up after getting answers, and showing appreciation.

 - [How to Improve Team Closeness with Personal Maps](https://management30.com/practice/personal-maps/) - by Jürgen Appelo at M3.0.
 Takeaway: Personal maps and group exercises to develop them can enable members of teams to get to know each other as *humans* with interests and hobbies.
 The article points to tips and case stories for you to get ideas.